juliajmg/phd_project/PITCHME.md

 2. Explore the effect of increasing velocity of only a fraction of particles on the observed phase-transition.
   - Vicsek model
-  - ¿Adaptive strategy in natural systems?*
+  - ¿Adaptive strategy in natural systemsº?*

 Note:
 FOTO DE ZEBRAFISH